Wayne Simmonds announces retirement, Flyers to honor him April 13

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.

-"Perhaps the biggest reason for that is the way the fans embrace this team.
-It was a thrill to play for you all these years, and you mean so much to me.
-I'd like to thank Dan Hilferty, Keith Jones and Danny Briere for making this a special day and the fans for all their support throughout the years for me and my family."

-Simmonds scored 203 goals in parts of eight seasons with the Flyers and became a fan favorite.
+Simmonds scored 203 goals in parts of eight seasons with the Flyers and quickly became a fan favorite.
+He played in 30 playoff games for the Flyers and was the 2017 All-Star Game MVP.

+Following his back-to-back 30-plus-goal seasons, Simmonds' body went through hell in 2017-18.
+He left it all out there as a Flyer.

+"Every ounce, every tear, every piece of sweat, all the blood, all the teeth that I don't have," Simmonds said with a smile.
+"It was just something that I was willing to do, whatever I could possibly do to try to win.
+Obviously that didn't happen in Philly but I always meant every single thing that I did.

 NHL